 The above is only really the case if the average position is the same, which is going to be pretty unlikely.
 Unfortunately, you won’t be able to find out what your competitors are spending per click, which means you can’t find out the actual spend.
 What you can do is look at their average position – now naturally a higher position costs more and a lower position costs less.
 Finally you can compare ad text relevancy to that of your own to help estimate a Quality Score.
 With all of this information you should be able to determine whether your competitor has a higher or lower CPC than yourself.

-One of the toughest challenges faced with PPC clients is persuading them to increase their AdWords budgets – despite the fact that we can prove a steady conversion rate, which we can use to estimate ROI.
+One of the toughest challenges faced with PPC clients is persuading them to increase their Google Ads budgets – despite the fact that we can prove a steady conversion rate, which we can use to estimate ROI.
 However, I think that by utilizing Auction Insights, we can compare our clients’ online exposure to that of their competitors, which will hopefully convince them to increase their budgets for PPC.

 [MORE: Free Guide: PPC Budget Best Practices]